betaloha/betaloha/README.md

 ## Research

-### Acceleration of crash consistency support for persistent memory with Near-data processing [To appear at Eurosys'23]
+### Acceleration of crash consistency support for persistent memory with Near-data processing [Eurosys'23]
 To avoid the overhead from software context switching and redirection, PM programs usually access the memory directly--bypassing the file system.
 Consequently, PM programs are responsible for providing crash consistency which increases the overhead of program execution.
 One of the solutions is to offload crash consistency processing to a processor close to the PM such as a PM controller in the Optane DCPMM.
 However, there is a wide array of crash consistency techniques, and crash consistency support execution is serialized with the execution of the program's logic.
 Thus, the overhead from naively offloading crash consistency support to dedicated hardware offsets the performance benefits.
 In this research, we have made two important observations: 1. seemingly different crash consistency support techniques, share common sub-operations, and 2. the execution of crash consistency support operations and PM program's logic can be parallelized, but they need to be committed in-order.
 We evaluate the whole system on real hardware using our FPGA evaluation platform.

 ### Supports for in-network data persistence at datacenter scale [ISCA'21]